Excelero/nvmesh_deploy/README.md

 client03
 ```

-Note: If a node is in both nvmesh_client and nvmesh_target groups, many tasks will be automatically skipped during the Target configuration.
+Note: Because each target runs client services as a dependency, target nodes do not need to be in the dlient section of the inventory.
+For converged deployments, the nvmesh_client section may therefore be blank.
+If a node is in both nvmesh_client and nvmesh_target groups, many redundant tasks will be automatically skipped during the Target configuration.

 ### Playbook